50 MUST-KNOW JAZZ STANDARDS (LEARN THESE JAZZ STANDARDS FIRST)

 “If I Should Lose You” – Written by Ralph Rainger and Leo Robin.

 “If I Should Lose You” is a deeply emotive jazz standard.
-Composed by Ralph Rainger and Leo Robin, it serves as a perfect platform for heartfelt improvisation and is usually played as a melancholic ballad.
+Composed by Ralph Rainger and Leo Robin, it is usually played as a melancholic ballad and serves as a perfect platform for heartfelt improvisation.

 Be sure to check out: